qasar/qasar.github.io/angel.md

 <strong> Testimonials </strong>

-“The single best angel investor I've ever worked with.
-What else do you want me to say?” -<a href="https://www.athelas.com/announcements" target="_blank">Tanay</a>.
+"The single best angel investor I've ever worked with.
+What else do you want me to say?" -Tanay.

-“I hate that I used to advise him and now he advises me.
-Something is seriously wrong with that.” -<a href="https://mercury.com/blog/company-news/series-b" target="_blank">Immad</a>.
+"I hate that I used to advise him and now he advises me.
+Something is seriously wrong with that." -Immad.

 “Did you notice all your testimonials are from brown dudes?
 Get some diversity in here bro!” -Another brown dude